terminalpp/tpp-website/features/configuration.md

         /* Number of columns the non-maximized window should have.
          */
         "cols" : 80,
+        /* Determines whether pasting into terminal should be explicitly confirmed.
+Allowed values are 'never', 'always', 'multiline'.
+         */
+        "confirmPaste" : "multiline",
+        /* Cursor properties.
+         */
         "cursor" : {
             "active" : {
                 "codepoint" : 9601,